 1) Surround yourself with like-minded people, those who really believe in you and what you’re doing, or just support you (even if they have no idea what you’re doing exactly).
 Emotionally and psychologically it can be challenging at times and what you don’t need around you are people encouraging you to play it small, safe, or project their own concerns onto you.
 This may therefore involve getting uncomfortable and being open to meeting new and different people.
 Get out there to make new friends and connections.
 People change an grow with time, paths may diverge, and there’s nothing wrong with that.
 It’s life!

-2) Take care of yourself!
-This is one that I’m continuously working on myself.
+2) Take care of yourself.
 Look at where you can improve on certain habits, for example your sleep, drinking enough water, nutrition, exercise, the time you spend on your phone…

 Self-care is the foundation of everything, the importance of which cannot be overstated.
 If you’re not taking care of yourself then you literally have nowhere to go from there.
 It’s so easy, especially if you’re self-employed, to go one way or the other; either working non-stop and burning out (and for some of you that’s exactly why you left/are thinking about leaving the day job), or sitting around procrastinating and not doing very much as a result

 3) Following on from the previous point, get some structure and key routines into your day, e.g. a workout first thing, meditation, post-lunch walk, reading for 30 minutes before lights out

 4) Get some external accountability, especially if you know that you’re not somebody who isn’t always great at keeping your word to yourself.
 Join or create a group Mastermind – a group of people who are doing something similar to you.
 It may not be in the same industry but are on a similar path or journey to you, perhaps they’ve all recently left their day jobs too and/or at very early stages of launching their own businesses so that you’re all learning, sharing and supporting each other